earthly/website/blog/_posts/2023-06-01-improve-django-performance-caching.md

 In the code snippet above, the `BACKEND` setting specifies the in-built caching backend (DatabaseCache) and the `LOCATION` setting specifies the name of the cache table as `cache_table` where all the cache data will be stored and retrieved.
 You can modify this setting to use a different table name.

-Your Cache Backend is now set up, to specify the target you have to make changes into the [`MIDDLEWARE` setting](https://docs.djangoproject.com/en/4.2/topics/http/middleware/) in the `settings.py` file:
+Your cache backend is now set up, to specify the target you have to make changes into the [`MIDDLEWARE` setting](https://docs.djangoproject.com/en/4.2/topics/http/middleware/) in the `settings.py` file:

 ~~~{.python caption="settings.py"}
 MIDDLEWARE = [